 It’s essential for recruitment companies to have a voice and to really engage their followers.

-Why brands need community managers:
+Why businesses need community managers:

 The perfect circle of community management: